 And then I was diagnosed with PANS by an expert, and I began my long journey back to health.

-Since 2014, I’ve endured multiple treatments: eleven IVIG infusions, months of antibiotics, over a year of steroids (both in pill and IV form), and a tonsillectomy.
-I’ve had times when I was in remission, but I’ve also suffered three major relapses:
+Since 2014, I’ve endured multiple treatments for PANS: eleven IVIG infusions, months of antibiotics, over a year of steroids (both in pill and IV form), and a tonsillectomy.
+I’ve also been treating my Lyme Disease with various cocktails of antibiotics and supplements.
+I’ve had times when PANS was in remission, but I’ve also suffered three major relapses:

 - When my first IVIG “wore off” in early 2015.
 (I recovered by December.)

 - When I caught Lyme disease in spring of 2016.
-(I recovered after a year.)
+(I recovered from PANS after a year.)

 - For unknown reasons in the fall of 2017.
-And I’m still not better.
+And I’m still fighting to get better.

-Nevertheless, while fighting these debilitating conditions, I’ve somehow had enough decent days, along with an iron willpower, a high-tolerance for suffering, and some good support, that have allowed me to stay in college.
-Not only this, but I’ve accomplished things I wouldn’t have dared to dream: I’m a star student and a nationally-recognized writer.
-Achieving all of this has been immeasurably difficult, but if all goes as planned, I should graduate in December of 2017!
+Nevertheless, while fighting these debilitating conditions, I somehow had enough decent days, along with an iron willpower, a high-tolerance for suffering, and some good support, that allowed me to stay in college.
+Not only this, but I’ve accomplished things I wouldn’t have dared to dream: I graduated in December of 2017, Summa Cum Laude, and I’ve been nationally-recognized for my work.
+Achieving all of this has been immeasurably difficult, but it gives me hope that my life has not been ruined by my diseases.

 I don’t know what my future holds.
 I don’t know how many more treatments I’ll need.
 I don’t know when/if I’ll ever get permanently better.
-But I do know that PANS doesn’t define me.
-It may have stolen many years and opportunities from me already, but I refuse to let it ruin the rest of my life.
-PANS has sent me on major detours and created seemingly insurmountable obstacles at times, but I cling to the dreams I had before I got sick, I push forward, and I tell myself that someday, somehow, I can still get to where I want to be.
+But I do know that my diseases don’t define me.
+They may have stolen many years and opportunities from me already, but I refuse to let them ruin the rest of my life.
+PANS and Lyme have sent me on major detours and created seemingly insurmountable obstacles at times, but I cling to the dreams I had before I got sick, I push forward, and I tell myself that someday, somehow, I can still get to where I want to be.